Notes on the Geography of Oklahoma: Oklahoma Indian Affairs

 Anadarko and the Medicine Bluffs can represent Oklahoma's Indian present and past.

 Southwest of Oklahoma City, Anadarko is a major center for the Bureau of Indian Affairs.
-It's housed outside of town in a building that looks as though Air Force Chief of Staff Curtis LeMay designed it to repel restless natives.
+It's housed outside of town in a building that looks as though it's designed to repel restless natives.

 Try to get away with this in Boston or Berkeley!
-S'OK, out here in Anadarko.
+It's OK in Anadarko.
+(Try the 200 block of S.W.
+Broadway.)

 A few blocks away: a residential district.

 Detour!
-For many years, Indian children in Oklahoma were taken here, to the Indian school in Carlisle, Pennsylvania.
+For many years, Indian children in Oklahoma were taken here, to the Carlisle Indian Industrial School in Carlisle, Pennsylvania.
 There they learned skills that separated them from their parents.
 The school, now an Army college, has an Indian cemetery with small bones from many states.

 Pride in the past remains strong, though.
-Here's a bit of that past, Medicine Creek, which flows through the Wichita Mountains on its way to East Cache Creek and the Red River.
+Here's a bit of that past.
+Medicine Creek flows through the Wichita Mountains on its way to East Cache Creek and the Red River.
 It looks about the way it did to Comanche warriors 200 years ago.
 Ironically, that's because this is part of Fort Sill, the U.S. Army's longtime artillery school.

 Indians of several tribes used the Medicine Bluffs as a physical and spiritual hospital, a place to which the sick were carried to find health or, according to some, as a place to which warriors came to seek greater strength.
 The army has closed the top to the public, but the base is a picnic area, with the creek ponded by a small dam to form a swimming hole.